-However, when you use the AgencyAnalytics to gather and present this data, you can do so in a way that is simple and understandable for your clients.
-You can also use this report template to analyze this information and formulate new strategies together with your client.
+However, when you use AgencyAnalytics’ PPC report template to gather and present this data, you do so in a way that is simple and easy for your clients to understand.
+This PPC report template has many benefits, like analyzing your campaigns and formulating new strategies to improve performance.

-8 Sections Included in Our PPC Report Template
+9 Sections Included in Our PPC Report Template

-1. Report Summary
+2. Report Summary

-2. Google Ads – Campaigns
+3. Google Ads – Campaigns

 You can use this section to show your client how well the campaign is performing on Google, especially in relation to other ad platforms.
 The Google Ads Campaigns section also allows you to compare the performance of individual campaigns against one another to see where you can make adjustments.

-3. Google Ads – Ads
+4. Google Ads – Ads

-In this section, you’ll see a list of all the ads you’re running, along with individual KPIs like cost, CPC, conversions, clicks and more.
+In this section you’ll see a list of all the ads you’re running, along with individual KPIs like cost, CPC, conversions, clicks and more.
 You’ll also see an overall summary for all of your ads at the top of the page, including the URLs that are visited the most from your ads.
-Use this section to show your client what kind of ads work best so you can capitalize on them in future iterations.
+Use this section to show your clients what kind of ads work best so you can capitalize on them in future iterations.

-4. Facebook Ads – Campaigns
+5. Facebook Ads – Campaigns

 Also take a look at our Facebook Ads report template if you're only providing FB ads services to your clients.

-5. Facebook Ads – Ads
+6. Facebook Ads – Ads

-Apart from seeing how well each ad is performing, the Facebook Ads section can help you get creative with your client moving into subsequent months.
+Apart from seeing how well each ad is performing, the Facebook Ads section can help you get creative with your clients moving into subsequent months.
 This is an excellent opportunity for you to get ideas for new creative content on Facebook to drive more engagement and traffic.

-6. Bing Ads – Campaigns
+7. Bing Ads – Campaigns